devschool-rocks/homepage/src/blog/2016/04/11/the-devschool-difference-humans-first.md

 You see, [after several years of privately mentoring hundreds of students](https://codementor.io/devschool), I was drawing conclusions about the quality, or more correctly, the lack of quality in these online and in-person coding bootcamps popping up everywhere and they weren't pretty.

-Since I fancy myself as a bit of a Ralph Nader type, it really started to piss me off that students where spending upwards of $20,000 of either their family's money, or worse, their own future savings - and at the same time to have to meet with me several times a week for a hundred an hour for private code mentoring and tutoring.
+Since I fancy myself as a bit of a Bernie Sanders/Ralph Nader type, it really started to piss me off that students where spending upwards of $20,000 of either their family's money, or worse, their own future savings - and at the same time to have to meet with me several times a week for a hundred an hour for private code mentoring and tutoring.

 <!--more-->